mikepierce/internet-radio-streams/README.md

 or played by opening the stream URL directly in a web browser.

-There are other lists like this online but they always seem to have outdated, broken links.
+There are other lists like this online but they always seem to have outdated, broken links, and focus on stream quantity over quality.
-While I'm capable, I'll maintain this list, pruning or updating streams whose links are dead as I notice them.
+While I'm capable, I'll maintain and curate this list, pruning or updating streams whose links are dead as I notice them.
 Buuuuuuut since this is a git repo, we can make this maintenance a collaborative effort: